digitalocean/marketplace-kubernetes/src/kube-state-metrics/README.md

 ### Kubectl Proxy

 Set `kubectl` to act as a [reverse proxy](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#using-kubectl-proxy).
-In this mode is handles locating the API server and authenticating.
+This mode handles locating the API server and authenticating.
 ```
 kubectl proxy --port=8080
 ```